top of page

 General Policies

-• I am licensed in Arizona and able to serve Arizona residents.
+• I am licensed in Arizona and able to serve Arizona residents, age 18 and above.

-• No in-person visits.
-I offer telepsychiatry, which is easy, confidential and saves gas, thus protecting the planet and your privacy.
+• I offer telepsychiatry, which is easy, confidential and saves gas, thus protecting the planet and your privacy.

 • I am a strong advocate for physician self-care, and I practice this myself.
 I turn off my phone at night so I can sleep.
 I believe all human beings deserve to have time to rest, relax and recharge.